City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/certs/README.md

 ## Updating Suomi.fi certificates

 You will need the new certificate, its private key, and the Suomi.fi metadata file for Nutakortti.
+You'll find the metadata file stored in AWS S3 bucket if you don't have it.

 Then follow these steps:

 1. Update the new certificate to the metadata file.
 2. Ensure the technical contact person in the metadata file is up-to-date.
 3. Upload the new certificate to DVV.
-See detailed steps below.
+See note and detailed steps below.
 4. Write the new certificate over the file `nutakortti-prod.cer`.
-5. Update the private key to environment variable.
+5. Update the private key to environment variable (`SP_PKEY`).
+See `README.md` for backend for more details.
-6. Restart the service with the new certificate file.
+6. Restart the service with the new certificate file (step 4).
+7. Whatever the source for your metadata file was (S3 bucket or something else), remember to update it with the new version for next certificate update.

-The step 3 (Upload the new certificate to DVV) needs a person who has permission to use DVV's "Palveluhallinnan Tunnistus" service.
+Note: The step 3 (Upload the new certificate to DVV) needs a person who has permission to use DVV's "Palveluhallinnan Tunnistus" service.
 Vantaa has normally had a couple of persons with the permission.
 They should do as follows:

 1. Go to [DVV palveluhallinta](https://palveluhallinta.suomi.fi/fi/).
 2. Go to "tunnistuksen hallintaliittymä".